; Advocacy - Homelessness Support and Accommodation Services - City of Wanneroo

 Expected Costs

-Approximately $15 million to provide land and funding for construction and establishment costs to deliver a short-medium term supported accommodation along with funding for ongoing operational costs including provision of wrap-around support services14.
+An estimated $15 million to provide land and funding for construction and establishment costs to deliver a short-medium term supported accommodation along with funding for ongoing operational costs including provision of wrap-around support services12.

-Ongoing annual funding is required to operate the existing Assertive Outreach Program in the City of Wanneroo, in addition, the expansion of this service to meet demand, which is estimated at 4 FTE plus associated operational costs.
+Ongoing annual funding is required for continued operation of the existing assertive outreach program in the City; in addition, an expansion of this service to meet demand is estimated at 4 FTE plus associated operational costs.

 Status